 - supporting customers in real time via chatbots and virtual assistants

 Of course, this list isn’t exhaustive, and there are many more ways to employ generative AI systems.
-Let’s explore the different possibilities of generative AI technology by examining its use cases in healthcare, FinTech, and manufacturing.
+Let’s explore the different generative AI applications in various industries, such as healthcare, FinTech, manufacturing, marketing, and software engineering.

-Here are several ways in which generative AI can help the healthcare industry grow and improve the quality of healthcare service delivery.
+Here are several examples of generative AI applications in the healthcare industry that can help organizations grow and improve the quality of healthcare service delivery.
+We also provide examples of companies using generative AI in their daily practices.

 Medical querying.
 Just like technical customer support, any health application can use the power of AI to help people and physicians get expert medical help via a chatbot.
-Google’s Med-PaLM is a great example of a generative AI model that provides descriptive answers to any kind of medical query and writes comprehensive summaries after processing a large amount of medical documentation.
+Google’s Med-PaLM is a great example of generative AI that provides descriptive answers to any kind of medical query and writes comprehensive summaries after processing a large amount of medical documentation.
 It’s a large language model (LLM) trained on medical data and evaluated by medical exams and research.
-Mayo Clinic physicians are already testing Med-PaLM and say that it is promising but, for now, can be used only as an assistant in the daily healthcare workflow.
+Mayo Clinic physicians are already testing Med-PaLM and say that it is promising, but for now, it can be used only as an assistant.

 Precision medicine.
 Generative AI algorithms can process large sets of patients’ medical records, prescriptions, medical images, laboratory results, and even clinicians’ notes, along with any unstructured data (lifestyle choices, handwritten health materials) to help clinicians quickly come up with personalized patient treatment plans.

 Personalized digital banking services.
-Generative AI models can help banking institutions provide consumers with highly personalized services and increase their loyalty by analyzing large datasets of structured and unstructured financial data and tracking consumer banking behavior, such as regular purchases or the frequency of international transactions.
-For instance, Bud Financial has launched the Bud.ai platform to provide generative AI models for hyper-personalized banking services and help financial institutions generate lots of actionable financial insights about their users.
+Generative AI models like AI-powered banking chatbots can help banking institutions provide consumers with highly personalized services and increase their loyalty by analyzing large datasets of structured and unstructured financial data, such as regular purchases or the frequency of international transactions.
+For instance, Bud Financial has launched the Bud.ai platform to use generative AI models for hyper-personalized banking services and help financial institutions generate lots of actionable financial insights about their users.

 Credit scoring.
-Another way of implementing generative AI is to build extensive reports about customers to verify their ability to receive loans as well as determine credit card or loan limits.
-For example, the Crediture platform large language models (LLMs) to process all-around structured and unstructured customer data and enable credit risk assessment even for people with practically no credit history.
+Another way of implementing generative artificial intelligence examples is to build extensive reports about customers to verify their ability to receive loans, and determine credit card or loan limits.
+For example, the Crediture platform uses LLMs to process customer data and enable credit risk assessment even for people with practically no credit history.

 Financial market analysis.
 Generative AI algorithms can also analyze the financial markets to predict possible trends and build economic scenarios, helping financial institutions better prepare for market changes and update their services accordingly.

-Whether combined with other advanced technologies (such as advanced data analytics solutions) or used as standalone solutions, generative AI models have huge potential in the financial realm by improving and speeding up interactions between financial institutions and consumers.
+Whether combined with other advanced technologies or used as standalone solutions, generative AI models have huge potential in the financial services industry by improving and speeding up customer interactions.

 Generative AI also has a lot to offer manufacturers, particularly in solving such time-intensive issues as unexpected production equipment outages, allocating resources for manufacturing new products, and onboarding and training production floor staff.